 In the lead up to the pilot project, members continued to explore and identify the needs of women waste pickers.
 Sonia Dias, a Brazil-based waste specialist with WIEGO, raised the gender discussion during waste pickers’ meetings held throughout Brazil.

-One of these meetings was the Third National Women Waste Pickers’ Congress, held in July 2012 in the state of Paraná.
-In interviews there, participants identified their needs, such as occupying positions in the MNCR as well as becoming politically qualified through trainings.
+At the Third National Women Waste Pickers’ Congress, held in the state of Paraná, participants identified their needs, such as occupying positions in the MNCR and becoming politically qualified through trainings.